Information and Ideas · ~26% of Reading & Writing

 Get 1,000+ More Questions

-Understanding Inferences on the SAT
+Understanding Inferences

 Inference questions ask you to identify a conclusion that the passage's information strongly implies but does not explicitly state.
 The key word is 'strongly': the correct inference must be nearly inescapable given the evidence in the passage.
-This distinguishes inference questions from creative reading or speculation—the SAT does not reward clever extrapolations, only tightly grounded conclusions that an attentive reader would draw from the text.
+This distinguishes inference questions from creative reading or speculation—the test does not reward clever extrapolations, only tightly grounded conclusions that an attentive reader would draw from the text.

 The most common wrong answer pattern in inference questions is an answer that seems logical given your general knowledge of the topic but is not supported by the specific passage.
 For example, if a passage states that 'bacteria in soil convert atmospheric nitrogen into a form plants can absorb,' an unsupported inference is 'plants cannot survive without soil bacteria'—the passage doesn't say that plants have no alternative pathway or that the absence of these bacteria is fatal.
 A supported inference is 'soil bacteria play a role in plant nutrition'—directly implied by the stated conversion process.